digitallyinduced/ihp/Guide/authorization.markdown

 ```toc
 ```

-## Restricting an action to logged in users
+## Restricting an action to logged-in users

-To restrict an action to a logged in user, use `ensureIsUser`:
+To restrict an action to a logged-in user, use `ensureIsUser`:

 ```haskell
 action PostsAction = do